About Candida Overgrowth or Yeast Overgrowth

-A decade ago if someone said they think they have Candida the doctor would look at them like they were crazy – the typical response would be: “only AIDS patients or cancer patients with compromised immune systems could have Candida.”
-But at Mitchell Medical Group, we have been diagnosing Candida overgrowth for over two decades.
+A decade ago if someone said they thought they had Candida the doctor would look at them like they were crazy – the typical response would be: “only AIDS patients or cancer patients with compromised immune systems could have Candida.”
+But at Mitchell Medical Group, we have been diagnosing and treating Candida overgrowth for over two decades.

 Candida is an overgrowth of yeast that affects millions of people, many of whom are unaware of the cause of their symptoms.
 In fact, it is estimated that one in three people suffer from yeast overgrowth and candida.

 If you are experiencing chronic symptoms ranging from intestinal discomfort to fatigue, but your doctor is at a loss to explain the reason, candida overgrowth could be to blame.

 We recognized what is now commonly accepted science: that a disruption in the proper balance of our good and bad bacteria (our microbiome) has led to a plethora of medical symptoms that have affected patients and confused physicians.

 Dr. Dean Mitchell Specializes in Diagnosing and Treating Candida